vakabus/mff-unixadmin/README.md

 The actual runtime is governed by supervisord, simple service manager written in Python.
 I installed it using miniconda. `supervisord.conf` file contains all configuration it needs.

 To actually start the runtime, `deploy.sh` script is used.
 It uploads all images to the host server and restarts the service manager.
+It can be called from the `Makefile`